jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/10-row-level-security.md

 In this task, you'll enforce row-level security to ensure a salesperson can only see sales made in their assigned region(s).

-1. Switch to Data view.
+1. Switch to Table view.

    ![Picture 5701](Linked_image_Files/04-configure-data-model-in-power-bi-desktop-advanced_image20.png)